 This might sound like a standard question, but embedded in your answer should be soft skills that make you a great travel candidate.
 These skills include your ability to acclimate to change and be flexible, your independent learning skills, ability to learn new routines and how your energy level rivals that of the Energizer bunny.

-Which Electronic Medical Record Systems (EMRs) are You Familiar With?
+What Electronic Medical Record (EMR) Systems Have You Used?